-The Error 1500 in Windows 10 is an installation failure error.
+The Error 1500 in Windows 10 or Windows 11 is an installation failure error.
 This error may occur when you try to install a new program or software on your PC.
 Even though any installation is not going on your PC, this error may show up unexpectedly.
 Following is the error that shows up: “Error 1500.
 Another installation is in progress.
 You must complete that installation before continuing this one“.

 The Error 1500 Another installation is in progress usually shows when a program was being installed on your PC earlier.
 It can happen either if the installation was aborted in between, or even when the installation was completed.

 In the following article, we get to know about some genuine methods to help you get rid of this error, so that you are able to install programs on your PC without any hassle.

 Table of Contents

 Here’s how to fix “Error 1500.
 Another installation is in progress” in Windows 10